XiaozhouFan/xiaozhoufan.github.io/_pages/about.md

 ---

-<h2> Upstroke wing clapping in bats and bat-inspired robots improves both lift generation and power economy (Under review) </h2>

-Wing articulation is critical for efficient flight of birds and bats-sized animals.
-Inspired by the flight of Cynopterus brachyotis,
-We built a two-degrees-of-freedom flapping wing platform with variable wing fold capability, which also claps its wings to produce air jet for more lift, as its counterpart in nature would do.
-Independently, We used quasi-steady modeling, force/power measurement and PIV experiment in a wind tunnel to understand the St = 0.2 - 0.4, range of relevance for swimming and flying animals.
-We found that the both lift, power and its economy all increase with more pronounced wing fold, indicating wing fold is efficient kinematic candidate to consider when more lift ( or payload ) is needed.
-Moreover, the optimal power economy decreases as St increases, suggesting a need to alter the magnitude of wing fold as flight speed changes, which provides guideline for future flapping wing robot design.
-In addition, the clap of wings, as a result of large wing fold angles, yield a positive lift peak whose magnitude matches with that generated during downstroke, without compromising power economy, may prove effective in maneuver or acrobatic flight where an instantaneous force burst is needed.
+<h2> Bio-inspired jet propulsion </h2>

+Wing articulation is critical for efficient flight of bird- and bat-sized animals.
+Inspired by the flight of Cynopterus brachyotis, the lesser short-nosed fruit bat, we built a three-degree-of-freedom flapping wing platform with variable wing folding capability.
+In late upstroke, the wings ”clap” and produce an air jet that significantly increases lift production, with a positive peak matched to that produced in downstroke.
+We used multiple approaches – quasi-steady modeling, direct force/power measurement, and PIV experiments in a wind tunnel – to understand critical aspects of lift/power variation in relation to wing folding magnitude over Strouhal numbers between 𝑆𝑡 = 0.2 − 0.4.
+While lift increases monotonically with folding amplitude in that range, power economy (ratio of lift/power) is more nuanced.
+At 𝑆𝑡 = 0.2 − 0.3, it increase with wing folding amplitude monotonically.
+At 𝑆𝑡 = 0.3 − 0.4, it features two maxima – one at medium folding amplitude (∼ 30◦), and the other at maximum
+folding.
+These findings illuminate two strategies available to flapping wing animals and robots – symmetry-breaking lift augmentation and appendage-based jet propulsion.
+(This work is in revision as requested by Journal of Royal Society Interface.)

+Subsequently, we found this jet can be directed by controlling the wing twist at the moment of clapping, which leads to greatly enhanced cycle-averaged thrust, especially at high 𝑆𝑡 or low flight speeds.
+Additional benefits of more thrust and less negative lift are gained during upstroke using wing twist.
+Remarkably, less total actuating force, or less total power, is required during upstroke with wing twist.
+These findings emphasize the benefits of critical wing articulation for the future flapping wing/fin robots and for an accurate test platform to study natural flapping wing flight or underwater vehicles.
+(This work is presented at IROS 2024, with the my talk recording below)

 <iframe
         src="https://www.youtube.com/embed/I1HGdiYmNOQ"